Shou (character): Use

 Three of the most important goals in life in Chinese traditional thought are the propitious blessings of happiness (fú 福), professional success or prosperity (lù 祿), and longevity (shòu 壽).
 These are visually represented by the three "star gods" of the same names (Fú, Lù, Shòu), commonly depicted as three male figurines (each wearing a distinctive garment and holding an object that enables them to be differentiated), or the Chinese ideographs/characters themselves, or various homophones or objects with relevant attributes.
 Shòu is instantly recognizable.
 "He holds in his hand a large peach, and attached to his long staff are a gourd and a scroll.
 The stag and the bat both indicate fu happiness.
 The peach, gourd, and scroll are symbols of longevity."
-His most striking characteristic is, however, his large and high forehead, which earned him the title "Longevity Star Old-pate".
+His most striking characteristic is his large and high forehead, which earned him the title "Longevity Star Old-pate".

-The Chinese character shòu (壽) is usually found on textiles, furniture, ceramics and jewelry.
-The ideograph may appear alone or be surrounded by flowers, bats, or other good luck symbols, but will always hold a central position.
+The Chinese character shòu (壽) is usually found on textiles, furniture, ceramics, and jewelry.
+The ideograph may appear alone or surrounded by flowers, bats, or other good luck symbols, but it will always hold a central position.